trac-hacks/trac-code-comments-plugin/README.md

 Pick an `.egg` file from the Downloads section and place it in the `plugins/` directory of your Trac install.

+Trac Code Comments plugin requres at least python 2.4 and runs on Trac 0.12.

 Features
 --------